How to make a hackathon best suit your needs?

 Another pioneer in organizing hackathons was the already non-existent Sun Microsystems (which used to be one of the most important manufacturers of computer hardware and software) which in a short period of time organized its own event within the JavaOne conference (Sun Microsystems is the company that invented Java).
 At the beginning of the twenty-first century, organizing hackathons has become increasingly common and entered permanent calendar of events organized by companies around the world.

 Depending on what the company of institution organizing a hackfest is expecting, the event can take many forms, involve different people and have different goals.
 The general principle is always the same – at a certain time and place (if a hackathon is stationary) specialists from different areas of new technologies come together in teams to work together on solving a problem or creating something new.
 Hackathon can be an internal event and it means that its participants are employees from different departments of a company.
 It can be also an external event and then the participants are people from outside the company.
-The aims of hackathons include also successful recruiting of new employees, networking, attracting investors and partners or simply establishing contacts.
+Different themes of hackathons include also successful recruiting of new employees, networking, promotion of your own APIs, attracting investors and partners or simply establishing contacts.

 One of the companies famous for organizing regular hackathons is the Australian Atlassian which provides advanced technology for programmers, project managers and IT companies.
 The hackathons organized by them are well known and focused on a few core values: